 Osaka eSIM launches new data add-ons for long-term foreign visitors to enhance connectivity while staying in Osaka

-CHIYODA-KU, TOKYO, JAPAN, June 25, 2025 /EINPresswire.com/ -- The Osaka Convention & Tourism Bureau (based in Chuo Ward, Osaka City, Osaka Prefecture.
-Chairman: Hiroshi Mizohata) and KDDI Corporation (based in Chiyoda Ward, Tokyo.
-President and CEO: Hiromichi Matsuda) have announced the addition of new options for “Osaka eSIM” starting June 25, 2025, and will launch new data add-ons for long-term visitors, including 30 GB (30 Days) and 15 GB (15 Days) options.
+JAPAN, June 25, 2025 /EINPresswire.com/ -- The Osaka Convention & Tourism Bureau and KDDI Corporation have announced the addition of new options for “Osaka eSIM” starting June 25, 2025, and will launch new data add-ons for long-term visitors, including 30 GB (30 Days) and 15 GB (15 Days) options.

 [For foreign visitors]